Blas1ed/Gorilla-Vehicles/README.md

 Add a "Descriptor" component to the object, filling in the values (starter values work well).<br />

-Add a mesh collider to the base of your car and check the "Convex" option but don't press the "Is Trigger" option.
-Make your model a prefab.<br />
+Add a mesh collider to the base of your car and check the "Convex" option but don't press the "Is Trigger" option.<br />

+Add a cube to the model, naming it "SelectPoint" and adjusting its size to match the cars size.
+This cube serves as the selection box for choosing the car in-game once it's spawned.<br />

-To export the asset bundle, right-click on the model, select "Export Asset Bundle," and wait for the process to complete.
+To export the object, click the model, select "Assets/Export Vehicle" and wait for the process to complete.
 Your vehicle file can be found in Assets/Asset Bundles.<br />

-Don't forget to add a cube to the model, naming it "SelectPoint" and adjusting its size to match the cars size.
-This cube serves as the selection box for choosing the car in-game once it's spawned.<br />

 Notes:<br />
 You can use the Template Model as a reference for the setup.<br />